 The 8 Hells of Beppu Onsen – Oita

-One of the most famous onsen towns in Japan, Beppu is popular with visitors from across the country and beyond, with the city hosting eight different springs (the number being the same as the “eight hells” is a coincidence!).
+One of the most famous hot spring (onsen) towns in Japan, Beppu is popular with visitors from across the country and beyond, with the city hosting eight different springs (the number being the same as the “eight hells” is a coincidence).
 One of them, Beppu Onsen, has a stunning collection of natural hot springs that are as beautiful to look at as they are amazing to step into.

-There were some spots that didn’t quite make it by technicality, but are still incredible sights…
+There were some spots that didn’t quite make it by technicality, but are still incredible sights.

-The Blue Pond – Hokkaido (Not actually natural…)
+The Blue Pond – Hokkaido (Not actually natural)

 It may look familiar from your computer screensaver of old, but it’s a real thing, and it’s genuinely that stunning in real life.
 Built as part of an erosion prevention system on the island to prevent damage to the nearby town of Biei in case of volcanic eruption, the pond is a stunning blue color thanks to the natural minerals in the water.
-There isn’t much to see nearby, but it is next to the onsen town of Shirogane so you could always have a soak after enjoying the view!
-For an insight into the natural beauty of Hokkaido, take a look at our outdoor adventure guide to Hokkaido.
+There isn’t much to see nearby, but it is next to the onsen town of Shirogane, so you could always have a soak after enjoying the view!
+For an insight into the natural beauty of Hokkaido, take a look at our outdoor adventure guide.

 Mount Aso – Kumamoto (Closed off due to safety concerns)

-The largest volcano in Japan and one of the largest in the world, Mount Aso has an incredible blue crater lake and is beautiful when viewed from afar as well.
-It erupted for the first time in 22 years in November 2014 and while no one was injured, debris were thrown over 3,000 feet into the air.
+The largest volcano in Japan and one of the largest in the world, Mount Aso in Kumamoto has an incredible blue crater lake and is beautiful when viewed from afar as well.
+It erupted for the first time in 22 years in November 2014 and while no one was injured, debris was thrown over 3,000 feet into the air.
 The caldera (the area above the magma chamber which lies under the volcanic peaks) is one of the world’s largest, with the active volcanic peaks within it.

-Naruto Whirlpools – Tokushima (Limited times)
+Naruto whirlpools – Tokushima (Limited times)

-Off the Naruto straight, the rush of tides between then Seto inland sea and the Pacific ocean create a natural phenomenon known as the Naruto whirlpools.
+Off the Naruto Strait, the rush of tides between the Seto Inland Sea and the Pacific Ocean create a natural phenomenon known as the Naruto whirlpools.
 They happen twice a day and are stronger in summer and winter, and can reach up to 20 meters wide.

-The Wedded Rocks of Ise – Mie (we put a rope on them)
+The wedded rocks of Ise – Mie (we put a rope on them)